How much do lawyers earn?

 As a newly qualified solicitor in Scotland, you can expect to be paid around £30,000 rising to £38,000, depending on your area of private practice or whether you're working in house.
 This can increase to between £36,000 and £62,000 after three years' experience depending on your area of expertise.

 Barristers earnings vary widely.
-Qualified barristers can take home anything between £50,000 and £200,000.
+On average qualified barristers can take home anything between £50,000 and £200,000.

-Which areas of law pay the most?
+Which areas of law pay the highest salaries?

 At the other end of the scale, more personal areas of law are less likely to draw big-figure salaries, as are lawyers working on more local cases in high street firms.
 Personal injury and family lawyers are two types of law that fall into this group.